 2.2.
 Empirical Model

 Meta-regression involves the application of regression analysis to a pool of comparable empirical estimates (Nelson and Kennedy 2009; Richardson et al. 2015).
-We used a random intercept mixed effect model to regress the wetland values (US$2018/ha/year) extracted from the systematic literature review on a vector of covariates representing regional characteristics including national wetland policies, economic indicators, biodiversity richness indicators, and study characteristics.
-We choose a mixed effect model to account for potential interclass correlation within clusters of multiple observations that were reported in some of the papers.
+We used a random intercept mixed effect model to regress the wetland values (US$2018/ha/year) extracted from the systematic literature review on a vector of covariates representing national wetland policies, economic indicators, biodiversity richness indicators, and study characteristics.
+We chose a mixed effect model to account for potential interclass correlation within clusters of multiple observations that were reported in some of the papers.
 However, if the null hypothesis that σ2u=0 in equation 1 is rejected at the 10% significance level (using a likelihood ratio test), it will mean that the random intercept model is not appropriate for our study; in that case a fixed effect model will use a fixed effect ordinary least square model provided the key assumptions underlying that model are validated.

-We used a log-log functional form, where we took the logarithms of the dependent variable and continuous independent variables to improve model fit and prevent heteroscedasticity (Brander et al. 2013).
-For the log-log functional form, the coefficients of independent variables are interpreted as elasticities, which shows that for, continuous independent variables, a 1% change in the variable will result in a more than a 1% change in the dependent variable (for elastic effect) or a less than 1% change in the dependent variable (for inelastic effect).
-Where the regressor is a binary variable, the effect is compared to its reference group.
+We used a log-log functional form, where we took the logarithms of the dependent variable and continuous explanatory variables to improve model fit and prevent heteroscedasticity (Brander et al. 2013).
+For the log-log functional form, the coefficients of explanatory variables are interpreted as elasticities, which shows that for, continuous explanatory variables, a 1% change in the variable will result in more than a 1% change in the dependent variable (for elastic effect) or less than a 1% change in the dependent variable (for inelastic effect).
+When the regressor is a binary variable, the effect is compared to its reference group.
 A general specification of the mixed effect model used to explain heterogeneity in wetland ecosystem service values (Yw) was given as:

 Yw,i=α0+ αpXp,i + , αeXe,i + αbXb,i+ αsc Xsc,i+uj+ εi ; i=1, …, N 1